Menstrual cycle: everything you need to know about the female cycle

 What is the menstrual cycle?

-The menstrual cycle lasts about 28 days, but the length varies from person to person: some have a very short cycle of 21 days, while others have much longer cycles of 30 days or more.
+The menstrual cycle lasts around 28 days, but the length varies from person to person: some have a very short cycle of 21 days, while others have much longer cycles of 30 days or more.

-Oestrogen and progesterone: the best-known ones
+Estrogen and progesterone: the best-known hormones

 Progesterone is the second sex hormone.
 It is produced when the ovum has already been released, by the so-called "corpus luteum" (the remains of the follicle).
 This hormone is very useful in preserving the endometrium and allowing the implantation of a fertilized egg.
 Progesterone peaks on the 21st day of the menstrual cycle, one week after ovulation.